-Identify businesses within the Southeast Los Angeles County region that employ individuals in jobs that would be suitable for CIE, ensuring that

-- opportunities are identified that complement the various capabilities of individuals in the ID/DD target group. - Develop a CIE-specific business outreach plan for the SELACO WDB service area. - Engage SELACO's extensive network of partners to support the initiative by identifying companies and worksites that could be developed for CIE opportunities. - Make direct contact with business representatives on behalf of LPA customers. - Orient employers to CIE, developing work-based learning agreements and ensuring the necessary services and supports are in place to promote successful job placement.
+- Identify businesses within the Southeast Los Angeles County region that employ individuals in jobs that would be suitable for CIE, ensuring that opportunities are identified that complement the various capabilities of individuals in the ID/DD target group. - Develop a CIE-specific business outreach plan for the SELACO WDB service area. - Engage SELACO's extensive network of partners to support the initiative by identifying companies and worksites that could be developed for CIE opportunities. - Make direct contact with business representatives on behalf of LPA customers. - Orient employers to CIE, developing work-based learning agreements and ensuring the necessary services and supports are in place to promote successful job placement.

-The following illustrates the relationships and interactions agreed to by the LPA partners:
+The following illustrates the relationships and interactions of the LPA partners:

-The LPA was signed just a few months before the onset of the pandemic.
-This resulted in there being fewer labor market opportunities for individuals with ID/DD.
-The true CIE work of the partners lies ahead.
-SELACO WDB remains ready to provide services as described in the agreement as the LPA partners initiate the activities outlined in the Plan.
+With the LPA having been signed just a few months before the pandemic, this resulted in there being fewer labor market opportunities for individuals with ID/DD, the true CIE work of the partners lies ahead, and services as described in the agreement will be fully implemented under SELACO WDB's PY 2021-24 Local Plan.